University of Miami head women’s tennis head coach Paige Yaroshuk-Tews announced Dec. 1, 2020, the hiring of Alex Santos.

 For Santos, who will serve as associate head coach, this will be his second stint at Miami; he previously worked for Yaroshuk-Tews from 2009-13.
 Santos earned ITA National Assistant Coach of the Year recognition in his final season, before departing to become the head coach at Pittsburgh.

-“I couldn’t be happier to welcome Alex Santos back to the University of Miami women’s tennis program,” Yaroshuk-Tews said.
+“I couldn’t be happier to welcome Alex Santos back to the University of Miami women’s tennis program,” Yaroshuk-Tews said upon his re-hiring.
 “His attention to detail and work ethic are undoubtedly among the best in the country.
 He is a proven recruiter and our collective goals are to get this program back to national championship contention.
 Alex will be committed to this program and its success from day one and won’t stop until our job is complete.”

 Santos served as Miami’s volunteer assistant in 2009-10 and as a graduate manager in the fall of 2010 before being elevated to a full-time assistant coaching position in the spring of 2011.